gabrielgpavao/pophaus-tickets/back/README.md

 # PopHaus Tickets Server

-Responsive interface of a messaging application that simulates sending and receiving SMS in real time using tools such as React (Vite), TypeScript and Styled-Components.

 ## Running Locally Guide

 Once you have cloned this repository on your machine, follow these next steps: